 PROGRAM REGISTRATION: After you have your room assignment, come over to the Road Scholar table to register with the program staff and pick up your arrival packet which we'll review during the orientation session after dinner.

-Wine reception before dinnerDinner: Dinner at the hotel
+A wine reception will be held before dinner.Dinner: Dinner at the hotel

-Menus are contracted for the program and are designed to offer balanced, healthy meals for the participants.
-In addition to the regular Road Scholar meal plan, this hotel offers a vegetarian meal option.
-Unfortunately, there are no other special meal options.
-Participants with special dietary needs should be prepared to avoid certain foods or supplement the regular meal plan as needed.Evening: ORIENTATION: Overview of the program and review the up-to-date schedule, responsibilities, safety guidelines, emergency procedures, any other administrative issues, and answer your questions.
+Since alternative meal arrangements have to be made in advance, please indicate your need for a vegetarian entree on the enclosed Participant Information Form.
+If you have other dietary concerns, you can order (at your own expense) from a different menu.Evening: ORIENTATION: We will provide an overview of the program and review the up-to-date schedule, responsibilities, safety guidelines, emergency procedures and any other administrative issues, and answer your questions.
 Please be aware that local circumstances may require adjusting the program elements.
 In the event of changes, we will notify you as quickly as possible.

 Below is a TENTATIVE schedule of activities and field trip destinations.
 The final schedule will be in your registration packet and be determined by the availability of our speakers and field trip destinations.
 We appreciate your understanding.